blinklabs-io/docs/src/content/docs/guides/adder/Examples/004-example-3-watch-an-spo-and-get-an-alert-in-discord.md

 ***

-> 💡TIP: You can get a list of all available commands by using the `-h` or `-help` flag.
+> 💡 TIP: You can get a list of all available commands by using the `-h` or `-help` flag.

 See our other examples to see what else Adder can do and unlock the power of Adder 💪